Omnichannel contact center

 • Superior customer service that gives you a competitive advantage

-• Improved customer retention, loyalty and satisfaction
+• Improved customer retention, loyalty, and satisfaction

-• Cost savings for your team as well as improved KPIs and metrics
+• Cost savings for your team, as well as improved KPIs and metrics

 Let’s dive into some of the biggest omnichannel contact center benefits.

-Understanding the customer journey
+Better understand the customer journey

-In order to provide exceptional customer service, you need to be familiar with the process a customer goes through to get in touch with you, from the first step of deciding how to contact you all the way to finding a favorable resolution.
+The customer journey is the steps your customers take to make a purchase or resolve an issue when they contact your company.
+To provide exceptional customer service, you need to be familiar with the process a customer goes through to get in touch with you, from the first step of deciding how to contact you all the way to finding a favorable resolution.

 An omnichannel contact center centralizes all customer communication and data in one place, allowing you to see and analyze the customer journey more easily.
+It also allows you to improve the customer journey by reducing handle time and increasing first-contact resolutions.

-Improving customer experience
+Improve the customer experience

 Did you know that 56% of customers won’t wait on hold for more than 2 minutes?

 Everyone hates waiting on hold.
-But if customers can contact you via web chat, Facebook DM, or text, they won’t have to.
+But if customers can contact you via web chat, Facebook DM or text, they won’t have to.
 What’s more, responding to customers via chat is often much faster than a phone call, reducing overall handle time and allowing contact center agents to help more customers.

-All of this, saves the customer time and energy and creates loyal customers.
+All of this saves the customer time and energy and creates loyal customers.

 Optimize contact center KPIs

+Another benefit of omnichannel contact centers is the ability to streamline internal processes, reducing overhead costs and improving KPIs.
 Whether you’re tracking average handle time, first contact resolutions, abandonment rate, CSTAT or other call center metrics, an omnichannel contact center solution can provide you with the data and technology to improve important KPIs.

 Omnichannel call center best practices